IanMadd/academic/content/portfolio/Data_Tables.md

 <br>

-# Set and looping in a data.table {#set_looping}
+# Set and looping in a data table {#set_looping}

-`Set` can be used to assign values in a data.table.
+`Set` can be used to assign values in a data table.
 Normally the `:=` operation is better, but `set` yields faster results in a for loop than any other function, so if you want to create a for loop, use `set`.

 This is the syntax for set : `for (i in from:to) set(DT, row, column, new value)`